-Concerns expressed anonymously are difficult to investigate; nevertheless it will be investigated at the discretion of Bitou.
+Concerns expressed anonymously are difficult to investigate; nevertheless, it will be investigated at the discretion of Bitou.

-This discretion will be applied by taking into account:
+This discretion will be applied by considering:

-- 1. the seriousness of the issue raised;
+- 1. the seriousness of the issue raised.

-- 2. the credibility of the concern;
+- 2. the credibility of the concern.

 - 3. the likelihood of confirming the allegation.